afwebb/SDS-385/peerReview2/README.md

 WIP

-I couldn't find your solution for exercises 4 on your github.
+I couldn't find your solution for exercises 4 or the second half of exercises 5 on your github.
+I just went ahead and reviewed the first part of exercise 5.

 ## Exercises 5